MLeidel/myc/README.md

 <a name="chomp"></a>
 ### char \*chomp(char \*str)
+>Returns the string with record separators
->Removes record separators from the end of a string.
+removed from the end of the string.

 <a name="compare"></a>